davehorton/nextjs-docs/pages/index.md

 b) a **self-hosted** solution: <p style="margin-left:10px">You run it on your own infrastructure.
 Use your own SIP trunks.
 Your own storage.
 Your own cloud speech credentials.
 Why pay someone to upcharge you for all of that when it's basically a one-click experience to provision all of those yourself in today's world.
 You know how to click, right?<br/></br/>

-> Let's put it this way: ask yourself -- what are you *really* getting of value from that fancy-pants CPAAS service you're paying for, when you take away all of the integrations that you can easily do yourself?
+> Let's put it this way: ask yourself -- what are you *really* getting of value from that fancy-pants CPAAS service you're paying for, when you take away all of the integrations that you can easily do yourself?</p>

 <p style="margin-left:10px">Just a nice API and application processing engine, that's what.
 So why not get your own telephony API engine (hint, hint: that's jambonz!) and bring your own everything else to the party?
 Just sayin.</p>

 c) a **radical approach to privacy**.<p style="margin-left:10px">None of your customer's personally identifiable information (PII) is stored at rest within the jambonz platform itself.
-Ever.</p>
+Ever.

-> Recordings or transcriptions that might contain sensitive information such as credit card numbers, HIPAA-related information, or social security numbers are neever stored at rest within the platform itself.
+> Recordings or transcriptions that might contain sensitive information such as credit card numbers, HIPAA-related information, or social security numbers are neever stored at rest within the platform itself.</p>

 <p style="margin-left:10px">How about SIP credentials for devices or webRTC clients that you want to be allow to register with the platform and make phone calls?
 Sure, we allow all of that but we don't store the credentials -- you do.
 We never store any SIP credentials that could be hacked or used by others to run up your bill.</p>

 d) **white-labelable**.<p style="margin-left:10px">Is that even a word?
-Well, in any case, jambonz is service-provider friendly -- it can operate in a multi-tenant configuration for service providers that want to provide a hosted service for customers who are interested in enjoying the privacy and other features of jambonz without running their own hardware.
+Well, in any case, jambonz is service-provider friendly -- it can operate in a multi-tenant configuration for service providers that want to provide a hosted service for customers who are interested in enjoying the privacy and other features of jambonz without running their own hardware.</p>

 ## How do jambonz applications work?